thomasebsmith/finances/README.md

 **Warning: The utilities in this project may be out of date or inaccurate.
 They do not attempt to provide financial advice.
 Use them at your own risk!**

-This project provides a Python library that you can use for finances.
+This project provides a Python library that you can use for analyzing and simulating finances.
 It is designed for dealing with United States financial law.
 It includes tax estimation functionality and will be extended to include financial simulation functionality in the future.

 ## Prerequisites
 You will need:
 - Python >= 3.8
+- POSIX sh (to run testing/linting scripts)

 ## Quick Start
 It is recommended to install and run this library in a virtual environment.